knight-of-ni/gpspi/README.md

 See the [Wiki](https://github.com/knight-of-ni/gpspi/wiki) for assembly instructions.

-NOTE: This project is still in a testing stage.
-Please report problems.
+## This project is still in a testing stage.
+This code should be considered beta at best.
 See [Issue #1](https://github.com/knight-of-ni/gpspi/issues/1) for a list of planned features and improvements.